sahq-azhar/CS5330-PRCV-FinalProject/README.md

 This project contains 3 seperate iterations and improvements to the original idea each code is in a seperate folder

 #### ★ MARK 1:
 Mark1 was developed in visual studio 2022.
-Clone the repo adn run the source.cpp file
+Clone the repo and run the source.cpp file

 #### ★ MARK 2:
 Mark2 was developed on google collab.
 Clone and run the .ipynb file inside the mark2 directory